Project-Sylos/Spectra/dev_setup_scripts/README.md

 - DuckDB binaries and headers
 - Go dependencies via `go mod tidy`

+#### DuckDB Version Compatibility:
+Spectra uses specific DuckDB versions for Windows compatibility:
+- `go-duckdb v1.7.0`
+- `apache/arrow/go/v14 v14.0.2`

+These versions are known to work well with the Windows CGO setup and avoid common linking issues.

 ## Manual Setup

 If the automated script doesn't work or you prefer manual setup: